 I know almost every digital marketing tactics on the planet.

-I read them from various blogs.
+I read them on various blogs.

 And I also watch and study what marketing tactics people and businesses are using in various niches and industries.